The Model Description Language (MDL) is a data driven language for

 numbers start with 1.
 If patches and element and node definitions with

-commands are defined within the same
+the elements and nodes commands are defined within the same

 branch please consider making use the element start index

-or the node start index start_node_id
+start_element_id or the node start index start_node_id options

 to avoid conflicts with external element or node numbers defined by the

-commands and the epatch
+elements or nodes commands and the epatch element and node

 generation, which generates internal node numbers.